• General Questions

 • Mobile Library

-We operate very similarly to your Community Library, although we do not offer printing or computer services.
-All you need to check-out materials is an AC Library card.
-If your card is expired or you need a new or replacement card, we can help you on the Mobile Library, with or without an ID.
-If you do not have an ID, we can issue a welcome card with limited borrowing privileges.
+We are very similar to your Community Library although we do not offer printing or computer services.
+All you need to check out materials is an AC Library Card.
+If your Library Card is expired, or you need a new or replacement card, we can help you on the Mobile Library, with or without an ID.
+If you do not have an ID, we can give you a Welcome Card with limited borrowing privileges.

 Yes, you can return Mobile Library items to any AC Library location.
 If you need to return items that you checked out at one of our Community Libraries, we can accept them on the Mobile Library.